garyzhubc/STAT406-2017/Lecture4/README.md

     ## SO.
 0.086      0.148   0.585    0.562
     ## HUMID          0.107      1.169   0.091    0.928

-Now we have many more parameters to estimate, and while two of them appear to be significantly different from zero (`NONW` and `PREC`), all the others seem to be redundant.
+In the **full** model there are many more parameters that need to be estimated, and while two of them appear to be significantly different from zero (`NONW` and `PREC`), all the others appear to be redundant.
 In particular, note that the p-values for the individual test of hypotheses for 4 out of the 5 regression coefficients for the variables of the **reduced** model have now become not significant.

 ``` r
 round( summary(full)$coef[ names(coef(reduced)), ], 3)